SUMMER ACTING CAMP

 Laurel Hall, located just 8 minutes from PHS, will support campers grades K-4.
 Providence High School will host campers grades 5-9.

-Register by January 15th to take advantage of our Retro Pricing offer—receive last year’s price as well as our Early Registration Bonus!
+Register today to take advantage of our Super Early Bird Registration Bonus!

 Acting, Singing/Songwriting, Visual Art, Dance, Filmmaking,

 Grades K – 4 at Laurel Hall: June 15th – July 11th, 2020

 Grades 5 – 9 at Providence: June 16th – July 11th, 2020

 Grades K – 4: Laurel Hall School (11919 Oxnard Street, North Hollywood)

 Grades 5 – 9: Providence High School (511 South Buena Vista Street, Burbank)

 Things to Know:

 - Complimentary after-care available on both campuses until 5pm.